 Statistics also reveal that hackers targeted 5,803 organizations with emails containing these words in 2018.
 Each of these organizations received 4.5 such emails on average.

-17. According to internet fraud statistics, 65% of hackers used spear-phishing in 2018.
+17. According to internet fraud statistics, 65% of hackers use spear phishing.

-Social media platforms Facebook and WhatsApp are in second place (9%), while Microsoft has now fallen to third place (7%).
-Other commonly impersonated brands include Apple, Netflix, PayPal, and Huawei (2% each).
+Google and Amazon were the two most impersonated brands in 2020 (13% each).
+Social media platforms Facebook and WhatsApp are in second place (9%), followed by Microsoft (7%).
+Online fraud statistics show that other commonly impersonated brands include Apple, Netflix, PayPal, and Huawei (2% each).

-Apart from intelligence gathering, hacker groups cite disruption (10%) and financial gain (6%) as their main motivators for launching a spear-phishing attack.
-According to phishing statistics from 2019, the number of known spear-phishing groups has experienced a steady rise over the last few years.
+Apart from intelligence gathering, hacker groups cite disruption (10%) and financial gain (6%) as their main motivators for launching a spear phishing attack.
+The number of known spear phishing groups has had a steady rise over the last few years.
 In 2016, there were 116 known groups.

-While phishing attacks might not be as common as they once were, they’ve become much more sophisticated and better-targeted.
-Combine that with the phishing facts discussed in this article — including most people’s inability to tell the difference between fake and genuine websites and emails — and it’s easy to see why no one should take phishing for granted.
+Phishing attacks have become much more sophisticated.
+If we combine that with the fact that most can’t tell the difference between fake and genuine websites and emails, it’s easy to see why no one should take these statistics on hacking and phishing for granted.